devmount/third-stats/README.md

 5. Save all your changes and run `yarn build` to create a production build in the `dist/` directory
 6. Open Thunderbird, go to main menu > add-ons > gear menu > debug add-ons > This Thunderbird > Load temporary add-on
-7. Now choose the manifest file inside the `dist/` directory and your modified add-on will be loaded for the current Thunderbird session
+7. Now choose the manifest file inside the `dist/` directory and your modified add-on will be loaded for the current Thunderbird session.
+You can check the web console by clicking the button *Inspect* in the add-on tile.

 ## Licence